emm32449/Open-Gwent/README.md

 Open Gwent was inspired by or uses the following resources:

-- Gwent: A card game from inside The Witcher 3: Wild Hunt, developed by CD Projekt Red.
+* Gwent: A card game from inside The Witcher 3: Wild Hunt, developed by CD Projekt Red.
-- AlphaGo Zero: A paper by DeepMind that describes how they created a self-learning program that mastered the game of Go
+* AlphaGo Zero: A paper by DeepMind that describes how they created a self-learning program that mastered the game of Go. https://www.nature.com/articles/nature24270
+* Monte Carlo Tree Search: A Wikipedia page that explains the MCTS algorithm and its applications. https://en.wikipedia.org/wiki/Monte_Carlo_tree_search
-- Microsoft Copilot (formerly Bing Chat): An AI companion that helped us write this README and the code
+* Microsoft Copilot (formerly Bing Chat): An AI companion that helped us write this README and the code.
+You can learn more about it here: https://copilot.microsoft.com/
+* Developed in Google Colab Python Notebooks: https://colab.research.google.com/
+* Aleksa Gordic's YouTube videos offer a lot of needed clarity for understanding AGZ's Self Training: https://www.youtube.com/watch?v=0slFo1rV0EM

 Thank you for your interest in Open Gwent.
 We hope you enjoy playing it or contributing to it.
 If you have any questions or feedback, please feel free to contact us at emm32449@gmail.com.